Constructing and calculating Adams operations on dualisable topological modular forms: Constructions

 \end{mydef}

 Let $\G$ be a $p$-divisible group over a ring $R$.
-Then if $R$ is $p$-complete there is a formal group $\G^\circ$ associated to $\G$ called its \emph{identity component}; see \cite[Th.2.0.8]{ec2name} for the construction of $(-)^\circ$ in this generality, and \cite[\textsection2.2]{tatepdiv} for the inverse functor defined for \emph{connected} $p$-divisible groups.
-This assignment is also compatible with the \emph{formal completion} of abelian varieties, in the sense that after a base-change over $\Spf\Z_p$, there is a morphism $(-)^\circ \colon\widehat{\M}_\BT\to\widehat{\M}_\FG$ of stacks which yields the diagrams of stacks,
+If $R$ is $p$-complete, there is a formal group $\G^\circ$ associated with $\G$ called its \emph{identity component}; see \cite[Th.2.0.8]{ec2name} for the construction of $(-)^\circ$ in this generality, and \cite[\textsection2.2]{tatepdiv} for the inverse functor defined for \emph{connected} $p$-divisible groups.
+This assignment is also compatible with the \emph{formal completion} $\widehat{(-)}$ of group schemes at their identity element, in the sense that after a base change over $\Spf\Z_p$, there is a morphism $(-)^\circ \colon\widehat{\M}_\BT\to\widehat{\M}_\FG$ of stacks and diagrams

 where $\M_\FG$ is the \emph{moduli stack of formal groups}; see \cite[\textsection6]{naumann07}.
 The commutativity of the above diagrams follows along the lines of \cite[Pr.7.4.1]{ec2name}; also see \cite[\textsection2.2.4]{ec2name}.